kszyrvercobrador/kszyrvercobrador/README.md

-## Hi there 👋 I'm Kszyr Ver Cobrador, a web developer based on 🇵🇭 Philippines.
+## Hi there 👋 I'm Kszyr Ver Cobrador, a full-stack web artisan based on 🇵🇭 Philippines.

 ### 🚀 What I'm currently Working